 There are two types of derivatives: linear derivatives and non-linear derivatives.
 Linear derivatives involve futures, forwards and swaps while non-linear covers most other derivatives.

 A linear derivative is one whose payoff is a linear function.
-For example, a futures contract has a linear payoff in that every one-tick movement translates directly into a specific dollar value per contract.
+For example, a futures contract has a linear payoff where a price-movement in the underlying asset of the futures contract translates directly into a specific dollar value per contract.

 A non-linear derivative is one whose payoff changes with time and space.